BullyWiiPlaza/Minecraft-Wii-U-Mod-Injector/README.md

 Credits can be found in the ``Credits`` Page on the Mod Injector.

 # Terms
-* You are free to recompile the Mod Injector with new additions or changed and re-release it as long as there is credit.
-* You are NOT allowed to re-release the Injector as paid access software.
-* You are NOT allowed to take mods, put them in a new Mod Injector and claim credit for them.
+Before downloading the Mod Injector or it's source code, you must agree to the [terms of use](LICENSE.md).

 # Support the Developers!